ZenDragonX/ZenMods_Valheim/Modpack_DEV/README.md

 ### More Information

-For more details about all my mods please check out [ZENHEIM](https://thunderstore.io/c/valheim/p/ZenDragon/ZENHEIM) - A ready to play showcase of all ZenMods bundled with a curated selection of community mods pre-configured for a spectacular immersive Valheim experience!
+For more details about all my mods please check out [CORE](https://thunderstore.io/c/valheim/p/ZenDragon/ZenModpack_CORE) - The full collection of all ZenMods: Improved QoL, incredible performance, and pre-configured for a spectacular immersive Valheim experience!